MaximNikolaevv/SoftwareUniversity-JS/SoftUni/README.md

 # SoftwareUniversity
-This is my SoftwareUniversity's path with JS.
+This is my JS basics's exercises.